 These baby breadsticks are among my most cooked recipes, and one of the only things my fussy 2 year old will consistently eat (she would happily exist solely on a diet of these, toast, and dairy free avocado chocolate mousse!).
-They are made simply from a sweet potato dough using just 3 ingredients – mashed sweet potato, self raising flour and a vegan butter alternative.
+They are made using a sweet potato dough containing just 3 ingredients – mashed sweet potato, self raising flour and a vegan butter alternative.
 Easy peasy!

 I’ve called this recipe ‘baby breadsticks’ because they work so well for baby-led weaning.
 But they are not just for babies!
 Toddlers will love them, they are perfect in a school lunchbox for older kids, and I regularly eat them for my lunch.

 Which dietary requirements are these baby breadsticks suitable for?

 This homemade baby breadsticks recipe is free from dairy, soy and egg, like all the recipes you’ll find on this website.
 They are a great option for babies and kids with cow’s milk protein allergy, soy and egg allergies.
 They are also nut free (but always check the ingredients on the butter alternative you choose).

 The sweet potato dough used to make these breadsticks is vegan, so if you are looking for a vegan breadstick recipe you have come to the right place.

 Are these breadsticks suitable for baby led weaning?